10 of the world's best fresh markets

 The greenmarket showcases more than just fresh-picked produce, though.

-Celebrity chefs often use the space for cooking demonstrations, there are school tours that teach local kids about seasonality and healthy eating and education programs, including one that helps New Yorkers learn about composting.
+Celebrity chefs often use the space for cooking demonstrations.
+There are also school tours that teach local kids about seasonality and healthy eating and education programs, including one that helps New Yorkers learn about composting.

 4. Or Tor Kor Market: Bangkok, Thailand

-Note: Editor's note: This article was previously published in 2013.
-It was updated and republished in 2017.